-Official: Roadside bombing kills 3 civilians in Afghanistan
+Official: Roadside bomb kills 3 civilians in Afghanistan

-KABUL, Afghanistan (AP) — An Afghan official says at least three civilians were killed when their vehicle hit a roadside bomb in western Herat province.
+KABUL, Afghanistan (AP) — A civilian vehicle was hit by a roadside bomb Saturday, killing three civilians in western Herat province, a provincial official said.

-Gelani Farhad, provincial governor’s spokesman, says the three — who were from the same family — were killed Saturday morning in Guzra district.
-No one immediately claimed the attack, but Farhad blamed Taliban insurgents who are active in the area.
+Gelani Farhad, the provincial governor’s spokesman, said the three — who were from the same family — were killed in the Guzra district.
+No one immediately claimed responsibility for the attack, but Farhad blamed Taliban insurgents who are active in the area.

 In eastern Nangarhar province, three members of the Islamic State group were arrested during a military operation in Bahsud district, said Attahullah Khogyani, spokesman for the provincial governor.